ironsketch/edurange-server/README.md

 sudo gem install bundler
 ```

-To finish up the installation, yank and update all the gem dependencies:
+In the edurange-server directory, yank and update all the gem dependencies:
 ```
 bundle update
 bundle install